Ianknx/Battery-voltage-monitor/README.md

 maximum Input voltage of this NodeMCU (ESP8266) is 5 volts DC,

-First we need to calculate the output voltage of the Voltage divider when the input supply voltage is 5V volts, we will use 14V as the Vin to allow for a fully charged battery which can be as high as 13.8v
+First we need to calculate the output voltage of the Voltage divider when the input supply is 14 volts, we use 14 Volts as a fully charged battery can be as high as 13.8Volts

 ==================================

 Vin = 14V